INTERNATIONAL SHAW SOCIETY

 v With paid membership, the option of a substantially discounted subscription to the bi-annual journal SHAW, which also brings online access through JSTOR.
 Generally, it is published in June and December.
 See www.psupress.org/Journals/ jnls_shaw.html.

-v Eligibility for and opportunity to contribute to whatever travel and research grants and prizes the ISS offers to encourage the study of Shaw and his circle.
+v Eligibility for and opportunity to contribute to whatever travel and research grants and prizes the ISS offers to the young to encourage the study of Shaw and his circle.

 v A discount of at least $25 on the registration fee for specified ISS conferences & other selected ISS events.